KristofVandewynckel/Exquisite-corpse-Kristof-Vandewynckel/README.md

 * I don't know what to write..
 * Good luck BeCoders!

-After some legal discussions the three agreed to contact a contractor who could make a fire-resistant hut so.
+After some legal discussions the three agreed to contact a contractor who could make a fire-resistant hut so

-The hut agreed to all laws and norms.
+the hut agreed to all laws and norms.
 Or so they thought.
 The day after they finished the hut a functionary  arrived.

 - As by the stistofarrest of 20 februari 2020, your milieueffectenrapport is not sufficient an your hut needs be broken down.